Denise Darcel: Later years

 After her film and television career began to wane, Darcel, aged 41, became an ecdysiast (stripper), appearing in West Coast theatres in San Francisco, Las Vegas, Oakland, and Los Angeles.
 She retired from stripping after a few years and returned to the cabaret circuit, making a few appearances on television.
 In 1991, she was cast as "Solange La Fitte" in the Los Angeles 20th anniversary revival of the musical Follies, produced by the Long Beach Civic Light Opera.
 She would later repeat the role of Solange in 1995 for revivals in Houston and Seattle.

 Personal life

 Darcel's first husband, William Shaw, was an American Army captain whom she married in 1947.
 Darcel obtained a Mexican divorce from Peter Crosby 12 August 1951.
 She married Robert Atkinson 24 April 1961.
 They had two sons, Christopher (born 17 November 1961) and Craig.
 Husband George Simpson died in 2003.

 In the early 1950s, Darcel was linked romantically with singer Billy Eckstine.
 In 1993, Jet magazine reported, "Eckstine's hot romance with actress Denise Darcel cooled off after their photo appeared on cover of Life Magazine, causing a White backlash."

 Recording

-Online music store iTunes recently made Darcel's album, Banned in Boston (recorded in 1958), available for purchase alongside actress Lizabeth Scott's album, Lizabeth.
+Online music store iTunes made Darcel's album, Banned in Boston (recorded in 1958), available for purchase alongside actress Lizabeth Scott's album, Lizabeth.